oracle-livelabs/adb/shared/adb-speaks-human/setup-environment/setup-environment.md

 The automation uses a predefined OCI Cloud Stack Template that contains all the resources you need.
 You'll use OCI Resource Manager to deploy this template and make your environment available in just a few minutes.
 You can use Resource Manager for your own projects - [check out the documentation](https://docs.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm) for more details.

+Autonomous Database supports both OpenAI and Cohere models.
+In the second part of the lab, you will set up a developer account on OpenAI.

 Estimated Time: 5 minutes.

 ### Objectives

 Learn how to
-* Run the stack to perform all the prerequisites required to analyze data.
+* Run the stack to perform all the prerequisites required to analyze data
+* Create a developer account with OpenAI

 ## Task 1: Create OCI compartment
 [](include:iam-compartment-create-body.md)